dactyrafficle/excelery-root/README.md

 Some libraries like FSO (file system object) or xmlhttp (to make get/post requests), or html parser - you can turn them on also, to use the xlam functions in your current wbs vba code, you can include that from references too

+** WORD FILES

+activedocument is the main object, and that can be split up into sections

+activedocument.sections.count

+a section can have a header, range, footer; i think range is like body

+because activedocument.sections(1).range is a thing that can have tables, but so is

+activedocument.sections(1).headers(1).range.tables(1) etc etc.